List of Archaea genera

-This article lists the genera of the Archaea.
-The currently accepted taxonomy is based on the List of Prokaryotic names with Standing in Nomenclature (LPSN) and National Center for Biotechnology Information (NCBI).
-However, in the List provided below, GTDB has precedence unless otherwise noted.
+This article lists the genera of the Archaea and also shows taxa of archaea that do not contain genera.
+The currently accepted taxonomy is based on the List of Prokaryotic names with Standing in Nomenclature (LPSN) and National Center for Biotechnology Information (NCBI) unless otherwise noted.

 Phylogeny

-National Center for Biotechnology Information (NCBI) taxonomy was initially used to decorate the genome tree via tax2tree.
+For the GTDB phylogeny, National Center for Biotechnology Information (NCBI) taxonomy was initially used to decorate the genome tree via tax2tree.
 The 16S rRNA-based Greengenes taxonomy is used to supplement the taxonomy particularly in regions of the tree with no cultured representatives.
 List of Prokaryotic names with Standing in Nomenclature (LPSN) is used as the primary taxonomic authority for establishing naming priorities.
-Taxonomic ranks are normalised using phylorank and the taxonomy manually curated to remove polyphyletic groups.
+Taxonomic ranks are normalised using Phylorank and the taxonomy manually curated to remove polyphyletic groups.

-Cladogram was taken from the GTDB release 07-RS207 (8 April 2022).
-The position of clades with a "question mark" are based on the additional phylogeny of the 16S rRNA-based LTP_12_2021 by The All-Species Living Tree Project.
+Cladogram was taken from the GTDB release 10-RS226 (16 April 2025).